beverly-hills-money-gangster/DaikombatDesktop/README.md

 # Daikombat Desktop

-Daikombat Desktop is a Doom-like online shooter game with a non-stop death-match mode.
+Daikombat is a Doom-like online shooter game with a non-stop death-match mode.
 It is built using Maven, LibGdx, and Java 14.

 **Warning!** Assets are not included